Showing posts with label personal development. Show all posts

 Give, and you Shall be Given Kick.

 2. How to give it?
+(With conditions, hopefully.)

 3. What will be the consequences?
+(Spoiler: bad.)

 Some media must be banned to have a humane lifestyle in society.
-Some harmful social media like Facebook, Omega, etc, kill times, distract life, erode culture, and direct a false life.
-China had banned many such media to bring goodness to the country.
+Some harmful social media like Facebook and Omega kill time, distract life, erode culture, and direct a false life.
+China has banned many such media to bring goodness to the country.
 We too can live without some of these harmful channels.
-If we can ban, we are moving forward, not backward; to a civilized; culturally, and socially attached life.
-Banning Tobacco has a significant benefit, and it was the right move.
-Ban.
-Ban freedom to understand what freedom is, and to value freedom.
-Ban.
+If we can ban, we are moving forward, not backward—toward a civilized, culturally and socially attached life.
+Banning tobacco had significant benefits, and it was the right move.

 Thursday, May 2, 2013